 Put it in the fridge for an hour or so and up to 2 days.

-Take the first dough out and place on a cold, lightly floured space. **I don’t have granite countertops so I use that big heavy plastic placemat so I throw it into the freezer while I’m waiting for the crust to firm up and it worked great!**
+Take the first dough out and place on a cold, lightly floured space. **I don’t have granite countertops so I use that big heavy plastic placemat so I throw it into the freezer while I’m waiting for the crust to firm up and it worked great!** I have marble ones, which you can find at Granite Transformations – marble countertops Redding, CA and similar services.

 Working it as little as possible, roll it out with a lightly floured rolling pin.